 Tip: follow these configuring Backlink Audit steps to help set up your first audit.

-This will help you by accumulating all of your backlinks from Semrush, GSC, and Majestic (if you have a Majestic account) all in one place.
+This will help you accumulate all of your backlinks from Semrush, GSC, and Majestic (if you have a Majestic account) in one place.

 If you already have a Backlink Audit set up for this domain, you will be able to see your Backlink Audit’s overall toxicity score and go directly to your Project from the dropdown.